-For 25 years, The Exchange Club Family Center of Northeast Florida has offered free, in-home Parent Aide services to at-risk families across Jacksonville’s First Coast to deter child abuse and strengthen families.
+For 25 years, The Exchange Club Family Center of Northeast Florida has offered, in-home Parent Aide services to at-risk families across Jacksonville’s First Coast to deter child abuse and strengthen families.
 Each year, The Exchange Club Family Center hosts the Child Abuse Prevention Conference in April, to coincide with Child Abuse Prevention Month.

 The National Exchange Club officially adopted the prevention of child abuse as its National Project in 1979 at the 61st National Convention.